DevonJames/oip-arweave-indexer/readme.md

 **Key Features:**
 - **Advanced Tag Filtering**: Support for both AND/OR tag matching modes
-- **Full-Text Search**: Search across names, descriptions, and tags
+- **Flexible Full-Text Search**: Search across names, descriptions, and tags with AND/OR matching modes
 - **Multi-Field Sorting**: Sort by relevance, date, block height, tag matches, and more
 - **Creator Filtering**: Filter by creator handle, name, or DID address
 - **Date Range Filtering**: Time-based record filtering